palomnyk/ava/README.md

 # ava
-This is an analysis of the gut microbe data in relation the the metabolism of avananthramides
+This is an analysis of the gut microbe data in relation the the metabolism of avenanthramides.